Bradleycorn/ThemeUI/Documentation.docc/LightDarkMode.md

 ## Overview
 If you define your colors in an Asset Catalog, it provides a mechanism for handling light and dark mode in your app.
-You can create a single ``ColorScheme`` instance using the colors from your catalog and use it with a ``ThemedView``.
+You can create a single ``ThemeColors`` instance using the colors from your catalog and use it with a ``ThemedView``.

 But if you define your colors in code, as described in <doc:DefiningColors> and <doc:ColorConsiderations>, you will need to handle color mode changes yourself.
 Fortunately SwfitUI and ThemeUI provide tools to make this a piece of cake.

-To support both light and dark mode in your app, you can create a ``ColorScheme`` for light mode, and another instance for dark mode.
+To support both light and dark mode in your app, you can create a ``ThemeColors`` for light mode, and another instance for dark mode.
 Then, you can take advantage of SwiftUI's built-in support for light/dark mode by defining your own Themed View that switches the color scheme based on the current mode: